-The legendary Metal Church had been booked to the almighty Swedenrock festival 2006 for the first time ever.
-Of course it was more than obvious the man behind Metal Church Kurdt Vanderhoof needed to be interviewed for Metal-Rules.Com.
-The Seattle five piece has struggled thru the years since the early 80’s and now returned back to the limelight with a renewed line-up and a new album “THE LIGHT IN THE DARK”
+The legendary Metal Church had been booked to the almighty Swedenrock festival 2006 for the first time.
+Of course, it was more than obvious the man behind Metal Church Kurdt Vanderhoof needed to be interviewed for Metal-Rules.Com.
+The Seattle five-piece has struggled through the years since the early ’80s and now returned to the limelight with a renewed line-up and a new album, “THE LIGHT IN THE DARK.”

 Interview and pics by Arto Lehtinen and Marko Syrjala

 Transcription by Blake Wolfe